agustfricke/crud_drf_react_query/README.md

-# CRUD-Django Rest Framework & React Query
+# CRUD Django Rest Framework & React Query & Tailwind

 ⚡  Simple CRUD app with React Query and Django Rest Framework, includes a neat interface using Tailwind css and alerts messages using the library React Hot Toast